BetMGM NC promo code GOALNEWS: Bet $5, get $150 bonus | Goal.com US

 How to claim the BetMGM promo code

-It’s quick and easy to sign up to BetMGM and take advantage of the promo code GOALNEWS to unlock $150 in bonus bets.
+It’s quick and easy to take advantage of your BetMGM North Carolina bonus code GOALNEWS.

-- Click here to head to the BetMGM Sportsbook and create an account using the promo code GOALNEWS
+- Click here to go to the BetMGM Sportsbook and use promo code GOALNEWS when opening a new account

 - Make an initial deposit of at least $5

-- Get the $150 of bonus bets credited to your account, plus any winnings from your qualifying bet.
+- Have $150 in bonus bets credited to your account, plus any winnings from your qualifying bet.

 What can you use your BetMGM bonus on today?